 Many times, when I see single women in my office for therapy, they talk about the men they are dating.
-I have always been struck with how they still wait for the text message before going to sleep, and lose endless nights of sleep if their boyfriend hasn't called them.
+I've always been struck with how they still wait for the text message before going to sleep, and lose endless hours if their boyfriend hasn't called them.
 They become physically anxious as they describe the tension they feel, wondering if this guy is going to ask them out for the weekend.

 Women may get pickier as they get older and more accomplished, but they cannot shake off the obsession with getting the phone call, email, or good night text.

-1. Get in touch with what you fear will happen.
-Sometimes writing down or talking about the fear of what will happen helps get it out of your head.
+- Get in touch with your fears.
+Sometimes writing down or talking about this fear helps get it out of your head.

 - Limit your obsessiveness.
 Plan a time of day and a specific amount of time (15 minutes) you will allow yourself to obsess.
 When the thought comes to you and it isn't that time of day, tell yourself it is NOT time and reserve that thought for the time permitted.

 - Utilize help from friends.
 Friends can help you differentiate fiction from fact.
 If you are sure he is out with someone else and there is no evidence, your friends can assure you that you shouldn’t think like this until you have clear evidence.

 - Distract yourself.
 Whenever you begin to obsess, transplant a different thought or action into your schedule.
 For example, whenever you begin to obsess, tell yourself you will do 20 crunches or push-ups.
 Soon, you will either find yourself thinking of reasons not to think about him, or you will be working toward a buff chest and tight tummy, which will help boost body confidence.

 - Shut off all communication.
 If you are worried he won't call and you make yourself unavailable, this helps preserve the ego.
 You can tell yourself maybe he called or maybe he didn't, but YOU were unavailable.
 It gives the control back to you.